 According to New York State Law

-New York State has no legislation restricting or regulating an employer’s right to require drug testing.
+New York State has no legislation restricting or regulating an employer’s right to require drug testing when conducting pre-employment background screening.
 A few exceptions do exist.
-For example, those working in school system and public transportation must complete an annual drug test to keep their license valid.
+For example, those working in a school system and public transportation must complete an annual drug test to keep their license valid.

 Pre-Employment Drug Testing